SAILOR: Perceptual Anchoring For Robotic Cognitive Architectures: SAILOR Proposal

 The neural network used in this work is presented in Figure~\ref{fig:sailor_nn}.
-This network is composed of three modules: \begin{itemize} \item ResNet Siamese: following the siamese networks used to measure the similarity of two images \cite{melekhov2016siamese}, we have used two frozen ResNet-18~\cite{targ2016resnet} networks to extract features of the cropped images of each pair of percept-anchor.
+This network is composed of three modules: \begin{itemize} \item ResNet Siamese: following the Siamese Convolutional Neural Network used to measure the similarity of two images, we have used two frozen ResNet-18~\cite{targ2016resnet} networks to extract features of the cropped images of each pair of percept-anchor.
 Then, the $L^1$-distance is applied to the outputs of the ResNet-18.
 This result is fed into a fully connected layer.
 As a result, the comparison of the two images from the pair percept-anchor is obtained. \item PerceptAnchor Network: this network is in charge of encoding and concatenating the five features that describe each pair percept-anchor.
 There is a fully connected layer for each input feature (class, ResNet Siamese output, distance, size, timestamps).
 Then, the outputs are concatenated and fed into another fully connected layer. \item Binary Classifier: this network is a Multi-Layer Perceptron (MLP) responsible for classifying the pair percept-anchor as a reacquire.
 It uses the output of the previous network as its input and returns a value between 0 and 1, thanks to the sigmoid function, that indicates the matching degree between the percept and the anchor. \end{itemize}

 In the process of training a neural network, choosing the appropriate optimizer and learning rate is crucial to achieving optimal performance.
-In this study, the training of this neural network was carried out using Adam optimizer and a learning rate of 0.001.
-Adam is a popular optimizer that combines the benefits of two other optimization techniques, namely, Adagrad and RMSprop.
-This optimizer has been shown to work well in a wide range of deep learning tasks and is known for its efficient convergence rate.
-The learning rate, on the other hand, determines the step size taken in each iteration of the optimization process.
-A low learning rate can result in slow convergence, while a high learning rate can lead to overshooting the optimal solution.
+In this study, the training of this neural network was carried out using an Adam optimizer and a learning rate of 0.001.
+Adam~\cite{kingma2014adam} is a popular optimizer that combines the benefits of two other optimization techniques, namely, Adagrad and RMSprop.
+This optimizer has been shown to work well in a wide range of deep-learning tasks and is known for its efficient convergence rate.
+Meanwhile, the learning rate determines the step size taken in each iteration of the optimization process.
+A low learning rate may cause convergence to be slow, while a high learning rate can lead to overshooting the optimal solution.
 In this study, a learning rate of 0.001 was chosen based on empirical observations and experimentation.